50 Things No Man Over 40 Should Own

 Acoustic Guitar for Parties

-In your head, it’s easy to convince yourself that everyone at the party is secretly hoping that a guy in his 40s will whip out a guitar and break into a one-man acoustic version of “Ants Marching.”
+In your head, it’s easy to convince yourself that everyone at the party is secretly hoping that a 40-year-old man will whip out a guitar and break into a one-man acoustic version of “Ants Marching.”
 But trust us on this one, they’re really not.

 I know, this is a tough one.
 What else are you gonna wear when you’re trying to keep the chill vibes flowing and you’re kicking around the hacky sack with your best bros?
 Can we suggest shoes?
 And maybe lose the hacky sack?